 About the program

-This spring break trip combines lessons in international development and historical analysis with site visits and outdoors adventures in Kenya.
+This spring break trip combines lessons in international development and historical analysis with site visits and outdoor adventures in Kenya.

 Led by the African Studies program since 2011, this week-long alternative spring break program for graduate and undergraduate students includes visits with government, firms, and development organizations.
 Starting in 2017, the program will be held in Kenya.
 Students study one of Africa's most dynamic political economies, which boasts major innovations in health, decentralization, mobile technology, and business, but still faces entrenched development challenges.